jywang77/my-med-manager/README.md

 - Fix protected routes problem
 - If user is logged in, do not allow them to visit home page and create account page

+review:

+- have not looked over my-medications yet in components